-Article 1 Contestants shall report promptly to the Event Judge at the designated location when the event is announced.
-A contestant shall be charged with an unsuccessful attempt if he or she does not complete a trial or pass it within two minutes after being called for a trial unless excused by the Event Judge to participate in another event.
+Article 1 Participants should report promptly to the Event Judge at the designated location when the event is announced.
+A participant will be charged with an unsuccessful attempt if he or she does not complete a trial or pass it within two minutes after being called for a trial unless excused by the Event Judge to participate in another event.

-Article 2 A competitor excused to compete in another event shall return to the excused event immediately following the completion of the other event.
+Article 2 A competitor excused to compete in another event should return to the excused event immediately following the completion of the other event.